shivmgg/osd-doc/src/02_spec/07_modules/cdm/index.rst

    High Level Overview

-The core debug module implements run-control debugging for OR1K CPU core.
+The core debug module implements run-control debugging for the CPU core.
 The module has a memory mapped interface.
-CDM-OR1K maps each 32-bit wide debug register of OR1K debug unit into two 16-bit wide OSD registers.
+CDM maps each Special-Purpose Register of the CPU core into CDM address spaces as described above.
 The run-control debugger, i.e. GDB sends register access requests to the module through OSD debug network.
-The CDM-OR1K then transfers the corresponding data values from OSD specific registers to OR1K debug unit over the debugging signals specified in :doc:`System Interface <systemif>`.
+The module then transfers the corresponding data values from OSD specific registers to the CPU core over the debugging signals specified in :doc:`System Interface <systemif>`.
+The System Interface is designed to connect to an OR1K processor and other CPU cores having same debug ports.

 In case of a debug event (CPU debug stall event), the CPU stalls and the control passes to GDB.
 The module reads/writes a defined address as per the request made by GDB.